-- An axle-back usually refers to only the rear section (right after the axle, rear beam suspension, etc).
-Generally it would just be the last bolt-on section with the rear muffler.
-(List of our axle-backs)
+An axle-back refers to only the rear section (right after the axle, rear beam suspension, etc).
+Generally it would be the last bolt-on section with the rear muffler.
+(Shop axle-backs)

-- A cat-back (also called CBE Cat-back Exhaust) system replaces all the piping that bolts after the catalytic converter, and includes an axle-back section.
-(List of our cat-backs)
+A cat-back (also called CBE Cat-back Exhaust) system replaces all the piping that bolts after the catalytic converter and includes an axle-back section.
+(Shop cat-backs)

-- A header-back exhaust connects to the exhaust header or manifold, and generally includes a pipe to delete the catalytic converter (sometimes called test pipe or cat-delete pipe) with a cat-back system.
+A header-back exhaust connects to the exhaust header or manifold and generally includes a pipe to delete the catalytic converter (sometimes called test pipe or cat-delete pipe) with a cat-back system.
 Some header-back exhausts are race systems designed for off-road use, which remove emissions equipment for maximum horsepower and torque power gains.
-(List of our header-backs)
+(Shop header-backs)